 However, 19 percent of adults who think they have an allergy really don’t.

-These findings are part of a new study that aimed to gauge how prevalent food allergies in the United States are today.
+These findings are part of a new study

 The researchers surveyed 40,443 adults online and by phone for almost a year, from October 2015 to September 2016.